-42 If Customs following an application issues a value determination, section 118(3) of the Customs Duty Act, read with section 123, will apply to the goods in respect of which the determination was given and also to future consignments of goods of the same class or kind imported or exported by the person to whom the determination was issued.
-43 See section 913(4) of the Control Act.
+Customs Duty Act.
+36 If Customs following an application issues a value determination, section 118(3) of the Customs Duty Act, read with section 123, will apply to the goods in respect of which the determination was given and also to future consignments of goods of the same class or kind imported or exported by the person to whom the determination was issued.